g-nm/Web-Fundamentals/6.ButtonsandLinks/Links/readme.md

 -  Basic link - links to an absolute URL
 -  Relative Link - Link to other URLS under the same site
--  Jump/Hash link - USed to scroll elements in the page with similar id names
+-  Jump/Hash link - Used to scroll elements in the page with similar id names

 ```html
 <!-- Basic implementation -->